-- 1. Tobacco Use Cigarette - 2.
-Tobacco Use Other Smoke - 3.
-Tobacco Use Smokeless - 4.
-Tobacco Use NOS - Tobacco use should be recorded from sections such as the Nursing Interview Guide, Flow Chart, Vital Stats or Nursing Assessment section, or other available source from the patient's reporting facility medical record or physician office record. - Electronic cigarettes are not to be coded in this data item. - The collection of Tobacco Use will be divided into three types of tobacco products and when tobacco use is indicated, but type is not specified: - Cigarette smoking - Smoking tobacco products other than cigarettes (e.g., pipes, cigars, kreteks) - Smokeless tobacco products (e.g., chewing tobacco, snuff, etc.). - Tobacco, NOS - Code 0 if the medical record indicates "None," ("Never Used"). - Code 9 (Unknown/not stated/no smoking specifics provided) if the medical record only indicates "No," rather than "Never used." - The CDC will use the volume of cases coded to "9" to help determine the availability of information related to tobacco use in the medical record.
+- Tobacco use should be recorded from sections such as the Nursing Interview Guide, Flow Chart, Vital Stats or Nursing Assessment section, or other available source from the patient's reporting facility medical record or physician office record. - Electronic cigarettes are not to be coded in this data item. - Tobacco Use Smokeless is used to capture Smokeless tobacco products (e.g. chewing tobacco, snuff, etc.). - Tobacco Use, NOS is used to capture tobacco use when there is no documentation in the medical record that indicates the type of tobacco product (smokeless, cigarettes, cigars, etc.). - Code 0 if the medical record indicates "None," ("Never Used"). - Code 9 (Unknown/not stated/no smoking specifics provided) if the medical record only indicates "No," rather than "Never used." - The CDC will use the volume of cases coded to "9" to help determine the availability of information related to tobacco use in the medical record.

-- 0 Never used - 1 Current user (i.e., "current user" as of date of diagnosis) (added July 2011) - 2 Former user, quit within one year of the date of diagnosis - 3 Former user, quit more than one year prior to the date of diagnosis - 4 Former user, unknown when quit - 9 Unknown/not stated/no smoking specifics provided
+Code Description 0 Never used 1 Current user (i.e., "current user" as of date of diagnosis) (added July 2011) 2 Former user, quit within one year of the date of diagnosis 3 Former user, quit more than one year prior to the date of diagnosis 4 Former user, unknown when quit 9 Unknown/not stated/no smoking specifics provided